 Note that the College Faculty Development Committee will evaluate leave applications first and foremost on the merit of the proposal.
 Professional credentials will be considered when reviewing proposals of equal or comparable merit and when determining the applicant's potential for successful leave activities.

 Notification of Leave Award

 The College Faculty Development Committee will forward proposals recommended for funding under the Educational Leaves Program to the Dean’s Office.
 The Dean will review the funds required by each academic unit to replace the faculty member on leave.
-After determining the maximum number of leaves that can be supported from the total funds available for the 2017-2018 academic year, the awards will be made.
-Recipients of the Faculty Education Leave awards will be notified in writing by January 31, 2017.
+After determining the maximum number of leaves that can be supported from the total funds available for the 2020-2021 academic year, the awards will be made.
+Recipients of the Faculty Education Leave awards will be notified in writing by the end of the 2019 fall semester.

 NOTE: You will need to login to the VPN client in order to access the form off-campus.
 VPN software and instructions are available on the JMU website.